Sharks snap five-game losing streak with 5-4 win over Stars - KVIA

 Alexander Barabanov, Logan Couture, Timo Meier and Hertl each had a goal and an assist, and Evgeny Svechnikov also scored to help the Sharks get their first win since Oct.
 27 and only their fourth in 16 games.
 James Reimer had 25 saves to end a personal four-game losing streak.

+“We’re slowly learning what it takes to win hockey games,” said first-year Sharks coach David Quinn, who recorded his 100th NHL victory.
+“We’re still fragile from the last two weeks with the losing we’ve done and the way we’ve done it, but we took a step forward tonight.”

-Couture also had a fighting penalty, giving him a Gordie Howe hat trick.
+Couture also had a second-period fighting penalty with Jamie Benn, giving him a Gordie Howe hat trick.
+It was his fourth fight in 14 NHL seasons.

+“It just happened,” Couture said.
+“I hit a guy good, and Jamie came over and grabbed me right away.”

 Jake Oettinger gave up all five goals on 18 shots after coming in leading the NHL in goals-against average (1.40) and save percentage (.952).
 He allowed more than two goals for the first time this season in his return after missing four games with a lower body injury.